-Potential adverse impact on business continuity and service delivery arising from a pandemic outbreak of an Regional response cell in place for escalated cases and infectious clusters. disease (COVID- Joint management and oversight arrangements in place with 19) Powys County Council, including a joint Prevention and Response Group.
-Working as part of the wider system in Wales through participation in regional and national planning and response arrangements.
+Undertake detailed service planning work to include service specific plans for RRC/CWH and review and development of pathways to support the business case.
+Strategic Outline Cases for Health & Care, Infrastructure, Housing and Community.
+Potential CONTROLS IN PLACE / ACTION TAKEN: adverse impact Test Trace Protect programme in place: business RT-PCR testing available for the Powys population continuity and via the UK online portal. service delivery Contact tracing service operating. arising from a Regional response cell in place for escalated cases pandemic and clusters. outbreak of an Joint management and oversight arrangements in place infectious with Powys County Council, including a joint Prevention disease and Response Group.
+(COVID-19) Working as part of the wider system in Wales through participation in regional and national planning and response arrangements.
 Powys Prevention and Response Plan in place.
 Mass vaccination programme started.
-IMPROVEMENT ACTIONS TO BE TAKEN FORWARD IN 2021-22: Continued implementation of COVID-19 Prevention and Response measures including: Test, Trace and Protect Management of Outbreaks and Incidents and high-risk settings Data and Surveillance Regional resilience arrangements Continued implementation of the COVID-19 Vaccination Programme, including: Delivery in line with National modelling and supply in Mass Vaccination Centres, Primary Care and other settings as required Local Clinical Model, Clinical Delivery and Handling Booking and Administration The Health Board CONTROLS IN PLACE / ACTION TAKEN: fails non-Health & Safety workshop undertaken. is compliant with Health & Safety work risk assessment work program legal obligations identified. respect of Delivery of the 'Power Hour' risk assessment sessions Health and ongoing throughout 2021.
-Safety due to a Specialised professional Health & Safety Senior Officer lack of support. identification and Specialist sub-groups set up e.g. fire safety, water safety, management of medical gases, estates compliance, asbestos, radiation. health and safety Health & Safety Group standing item on risk. related risks Responding to issues identified by HSE. across the Responding to issues identified by Internal Audit. organisation Risk Management Framework.
-Risk Assessment Toolkit & Template.
-Health & Safety Policies.
-Delivery of the IOSH one-day 'Working Safely' training for Managers.
-Framework developed and circulated to services for population for the identification and management of H&S risks.
-IMPROVEMENT ACTIONS TO BE TAKEN FORWARD IN 2021-22:
+IMPROVEMENT ACTIONS TO BE TAKEN FORWARD IN 2021-22: Continued implementation of COVID-19 Prevention and Response measures including: Test, Trace and Protect Management of Outbreaks and Incidents and highrisk settings Data and Surveillance Regional resilience arrangements Continued implementation of the COVID-19 Vaccination Programme, including: Delivery in line with National modelling and supply in Mass Vaccination Centres, Primary Care and other settings as required Local Clinical Model, Clinical Delivery and Handling Booking and Administration The Health CONTROLS IN PLACE / ACTION TAKEN: Board fails Health & Safety workshop undertaken. is non-compliant Health & Safety work risk assessment work program with identified. legal obligations Delivery of the 'Power Hour' risk assessment sessions in respect of ongoing throughout 2021.
+Health and Specialised professional Health & Safety Senior Officer Safety due to a support. lack Specialist sub-groups set up e.g. fire safety, water of identification safety, medical gases, estates compliance, asbestos, and radiation. management of Health & Safety Group standing item on risk.

+Responding to issues identified by HSE.